Son Woo-hyeon

-Son Woo-hyeon, commonly known as Son Woo-hyun, (born Son Hyeon-seok on 30 November 1989) is a South Korean actor, singer and songwriter.
+Son Woo-hyeon, commonly known as Son Woo-hyun, (born Son Hyeon-seok on 30 November 1989), is a South Korean actor, singer, and songwriter.

-Son first appeared on television in 2011, as the leader of X-5 (a K-pop idol group) with the stage name "Ghun".
-Son quickly gathered public attention and gained popularity through his eye-catching performances along with the rise of Hallyu wave.

-In the same year, Son achieved his acting debut when he was cast in the widely-acclaimed South Korean TV Series, Miss Ripley (2011).
+In 2011, Son achieved his acting debut when he was cast in the widely acclaimed South Korean TV series Miss Ripley.
 Having made his name, Son then appeared in a variety of different roles from numerous successful South Korean films and television series.
-Some of his most notable works include Spy Myung-wol (2011), Live (2018), The Nokdu Flower (2019), Touch (2020), Mouse (2021), and The Golden Spoon (2022).
+Some of his most notable works include The Nokdu Flower (2019), Touch (2020), Mouse (2021), and The Golden Spoon (2022).

 Early life and education

 Son Woo-hyeon was born with the name Son Hyeon-seok on 30 November 1989 in the Seo district of the fifth largest city in South Korea, Daejeon.
 Being raised in a family of four, Son is the youngest child in the family.
 Son received elementary education at Seowon Elementary School in Deajeon.
-After gradaution, Son went to Daejeon Samcheon Middle School and Chungnam High School for his secondary education.
-Son successfully enrolled into Kookmin University, studying at the Department of Theater and Film, Faculty of Performing Arts and earned his Bachelor's degree.
+After graduation, Son went to Daejeon Samcheon Middle School and Chungnam High School for his secondary education.
+Son successfully enrolled into Kookmin University, studying at the Department of Theater and Film, Faculty of Performing Arts and earned his bachelor's degree.